lou-i0/Web-App-DevOps-Project-LO/README.md

 ## Containerisation

-This application employs the use of Docker, to provde a container to move the application from one to another, regardless of operation system or platform.
-In order to recreate what was done to acheive this , the following was commited:
+This application employs the use of Docker, to provide a container to move the application from one to another, regardless of operation system or platform.
+In order to recreate what was done to achieve this , the following was committed:
 1. Created a Dockerfile and with the required configuration against the application to hold and move. this includes stating to use:
     - Using python3.8 as the base image for docker to use
-    - Copy all contents of the application into docker under a dicrectory as "/app".
+    - Copy all contents of the application into docker under a directory as "/app".
     - Ensure both the app.py python file and the requirements file ( contains the dependant python libraries needed) are specified in the /app folder in docker.
-    - Run a set of command to use the debain linux OS as well as initalise the ODBC connection.
+    - Run a set of command to use the debian linux OS as well as initalise the ODBC connection.
-    - Run pip install to get the updatetools library
+    - Run pip install to get the update tools library
     - Run pip install to get the libraries based on the requirements.txt text file.
     - Ensure that port 5000 is used to be able to access the application created.
-    - Set the entrypoint to be python3 so docker recoginises the application to run from this environment.
+    - Set the entrypoint to be python3 so docker recognises the application to run from this environment.
     - Finally - upon running the docker build -  to launch the application.

 2. Executed following command in command prompt to containerise the application: docker build -t aic-app:latest .
 3. Then, the following command in command prompt to test the build using : docker run -p 5000:5000 aic-app

 ## Infrastructure as code (IAC)
-This project utilises the use of Terraform to deplpy the containerised application onto a Azure Kubernetes Cluster to ensure application stability.
+This project utilises the use of Terraform to deploy the containerised application onto a Azure Kubernetes Cluster to ensure application stability.

 ### Networking
 a module has been created to set up the resources needed to be deployed into Azure: